galacticcouncil/hydration-docs/docs/dev_exercise.md

 }
 ```

-`mint_amount` is the amount to be minted.

 ### remove_liquidity

 TBD

-### sell/buy
+### sell / buy

-Sell just changes the amounts of each asset in the pool.
-One asset increases and second one decreases.
+Sell and buy are two very similar extrinsics which change the amount of the assets in the pool - the supply of one asset increases while the supply of the other asset decreases.
-All that needs to be done in sell ( or buy) is to calculate the amount in or out of the pool.

-Both, sell and buys, are very similar, they just differ in checks to determine if a sell/buy can be successful completed.

 ```rust
 pub fn sell(